daolamgit/Predaq/README.md

 The program takes a plan as input and outputs a csv file in which each line is extracted features for each beam in the plan

 # Installation
 I recommend Anaconda as Python package manager.
 It comes with numpy.
 The program needs pydicom package which can be installed by pip: pip install pydicom.
+Please use Python3 as Python2 is no longer supported.

 Please cite our paper if you find it useful for your research.
 @article{lam2019predicting,